pesterhazy/presumably/posts/boot-react-native.md

 significant tooling challenges.

 Boot React Native is a tool that intends to make it easy for developers to get started.
-In this post, I'll explain how to get a basic CLJSRN setup running.
+In this post, I will explain how to get a basic CLJSRN setup running.

 # First steps